Back to Hans Lundmark's main page

 I spent the academic year 2002–2003 as a postdoc with Jacek Szmigielski at the University of Saskatchewan, Saskatoon, Canada, and we have continued working together since then.
 We investigate peakons (peaked solitons); this is a particular type of weak solution admitted by some integrable nonlinear wave equations, the most well-known of which are the Camassa–Holm shallow water equation and the Degasperis–Procesi equation.
 Although peakons were introduced in the context of water wave theory, the methods we use to find and to analyze peakon solutions come from fields which might seem like "pure" mathematics, such as Stieltjes continued fractions, Padé approximation, (bi-)orthogonal polynomials, and even the Chaundy–Karlin–McGregor–Lindström–Gessel–Viennot path counting lemma from combinatorics.

-Another interesting integrable peakon equation, with cubic nonlinearities instead of quadratic, was found a couple of years ago by Vladimir Novikov: mt+(mxu+3mux)u = 0, where m = uuxx.
+Another interesting integrable peakon equation, with cubic nonlinearities instead of quadratic, was found by Vladimir Novikov: mt+(mxu+3mux)u = 0, where m = uuxx.
 This equation is in a curious way "dual" to the Degasperis–Procesi equation on the level of the associated spectral problems; see my joint paper with Jacek Szmigielski and Andy Hone.

 My research activity has mostly been concentrated on questions related to peakons.
 During the period 2008–2010, I was funded by a grant from the Swedish Research Council (Vetenskapsrådet) for the project Integrable systems, in particular the Degasperis–Procesi equation (details), and 2011–2013 I had a grant for the project Mathematical questions related to peaked solitons (details).